How Rinascimento Uses Visual AI to Inspire & Engage Shoppers

 Syte: Would you say your customers’ feedback was a catalyst for creating a more visual experience?

 Roberta: Yes, definitely.
 There are numerous tech solutions for enhancing eCommerce experiences.
-But to make the right choice, you have to know your audience and choose what’s the most useful and important for them.
+But to make the right choice, you have to know your audience and choose what’s most useful and important for them.
 Customer feedback is a very valuable compass for orientation.

 Implementing Syte’s Visual Discovery Suite